What are the symptoms of a herniated disc?

 Treatment for symptoms associated with a herniated disc

-Depending on the severity of the symptoms, conservative treatments such as pain medication, exercise, behavior modification or epidural injections typically can provide adequate relief.
-However, if chronic symptoms persist after weeks or months of conservative treatment, surgery might become an option.
-If so, contact Laser Spine Institute to learn about the many benefits of the minimally invasive, outpatient procedures performed by our surgeons.
+Depending on the severity of the symptoms, conservative treatments, such as pain medication, exercise, behavior modification or epidural injections, typically can provide adequate relief and should always be attempted first.
+However, if chronic symptoms persist after weeks or months of conservative treatment, surgery might become a viable option.